 We’ve teamed up with Spotify to make it easier than ever to keep the music going strong.
 Now Spotify Premium users can control their Sonos straight from the Spotify app using Spotify Connect.
 Use all the features you love on Spotify: the curation, discovery, and sharing, and hear it all throughout your home in crystal clear sound.
 You can also access the multi-room power of the Sonos home sound system directly in the Spotify app.
 We’ve brought out the best of both worlds to give you the smartest and most seamless home sound system yet.

+Bring the music home.
 Hate missing the end of a track because you arrived back home before it finished?
 Spotify now lets you control your sound system from the same place as your mobile soundtrack, so you can go straight from listening through your headphones to listening out loud with a simple tap.
 The music doesn’t stop when you walk in the door.

 At first, it seems a simple question.
 But think again: when was the last time you saw your best friend?
 Who did you spend your weekend with?
 Who are the people you really care about and how do you stay close to them?

 Science tells us we can maintain a network of up to 150 friends but that we, really, only could count our close friends at 15.

 We maintain connections in their hundreds, sometimes thousands, on social media and our networks of “friends” are linked by likes and shares.
 We can go for months without a face to face interaction with some of the people we consider closest to our hearts.

 Today’s friendship has become abstracted by our globalized and increasingly virtual lives.
 We have become more nomadic, moving in our careers from town to town, to new countries even.
 We make new friendships as we go, with more and more of our life taking place online.